Yyonging/dict_wrapper/README.rst

 dict_wrapper
 -----
-user DictWrapper to visit the value like an object
+use DictWrapper to visit the value like an object

 Installing
 -----